s3-jpeters/Final-Repository-/README.md

 | Domain Variability Across Lineages   | Minor variations, indicating conserved function with adaptations|

 The RPS-BLAST analysis identified the glycosyltransferase domain (Pfam02516) in all gene copies, consistent with expectations.
 No additional domains were detected, suggesting a conserved function across lineages.
 Minor sequence variations may reflect adaptations, but overall domain conservation indicates the importance of N-linked glycosylation in diverse taxa.
 Differences in domain lengths and E-values highlight evolutionary processes such as subfunctionalization or pseudogenization in certain lineages.

+# 8. Conclusion

+This repository serves as a comprehensive roadmap for conducting an evolutionary analysis of the STT3B gene family, detailing each step from homolog identification and alignment to phylogenetic tree construction, reconciliation, and domain prediction.
+The included scripts, commands, and output files provide a replicable workflow for exploring gene family evolution.
+Further insights and a deeper discussion of the findings are outlined in the accompanying paper, "Evolutionary Analysis of the STT3B Gene Family: Insights into Conservation, Functional Specialization, and Divergence Across Vertebrate Lineages."